Komodo/komodo-website/src/pages/blog/2014-10/introducing-kopy-io.html.md

 When creating a kopy you can set its privacy to "Client-Side Encryption", this will encrypt your data client-side and send the server the encrypted data.
-The key needed to decrypt the data is never send to the server and it's up to you who you decide to share this with.
+The key needed to decrypt the data is never sent to the server and it's up to you to decide how/who you share this key with.
 If someone were to access your kopy without the encryption key they'd be met with disappointment.

 ## Customize It To Your Liking